Preaching is one of the most demanding tasks required of communicators.

 Is there a perfect length for sermons?

 15 minutes of boring is 15 minutes too long.
+40 minutes of fascinating is fascinating.15 minutes of boring is 15 minutes too long.
 40 minutes of fascinating is fascinating.
+Click To Tweet

 The average feature film hasn’t gotten any shorter in length.
 In fact, they’ve actually grown longer.
 The latest Star Wars installment and the Martian both did just fine at over 2 hours each.